pioupia/puissance4.py/README.md

 ```sh
 $ python3 main.py
 ```
-Or just execute the file launch.bat (for windows) or .sh (for mac).
+Or just execute the file launch.bat (for windows) or launch.sh (for linux).

 And here we go, you can start a game when you want.